Practical / Transport

 The Transilien

 The Transiliens are regional trains leaving from the main Parisian stations (Paris Gare du Nord, Paris Est, Paris Gare de Lyon, Paris Austerlitz, Paris Montparnasse, Paris Saint-Lazare).
-Tickets and passes are on sale at "Ile-de-France" counters and vending machines in stations, as well as in metro/RER stations.
-Free leaflets giving timetables are available at station ticket offices.
-Suburban lines complete the RER network, with which they share many connections.
-All the information on the Transilien website.
-The SNCF and Île-de-France Mobilités accompany you wherever you go.
+Tickets and passes are on sale at ticket offices and ticket machines in stations, as well as in metro/RER stations.

 More ideas